Rakeshkm04/js-practice-chaiorcode/README.md

 not making new projects, it's unhappy felling for me so i decide to learn to new things but i don't know why i' not learning i loss my hope but i really want to learn and growth

+In this field and in this profile i know very well, if my learn is not too good or very slow, so i thing i'm not grow too fast also also faces the job loss problem issues so please if anybody is seeing this message so please help me and motive me to learn and grow fast in this field and i'always pray to god please help me to growth.